 7.8.3 Evaluation

 This solution addresses the key issue #6, the solution is able to protect the privacy of NSSAI in air interface.
 Besides, the solution introduces no extra message exchanges to the existing procedures, and there is no extra computation in UE.
 Instead, it increases complexity at gNB.

+The key proposal is to use temporary NSSAIs in the RRC signaling.
+These T-S-NSSAIs are generated and assigned by the AMF during the initial and subsequent registration procedures, as part of Initial context set up in the base station.
+The UE and the gNB need to store these T-S-NSSAI values to be used later in the subsequent registration process.
+If these values remain static, then based on the characteristic of communication, these values could be mapped to their real slice types and thereby to the NSSSAI.
+Also, the T-S-NSSAIs need to be individually different, otherwise mapping to the Slice becomes very easy.

 Editor’s Note: Due to the usage of the service request accept message, a potential need of new IE is required.